 200 Crouse-Hinds Hall

 Institutional need-based aid is available for undocumented undergraduate students regardless of DACA status.
 Aid is based on your completion of the CSS Profile application.
 Free Application for Federal Student Aid (FAFSA) is not required.
-For more information on how to apply, please contact Shelley Crawford.
+For more information on how to apply, please contact Laura Ortiz.

 Syracuse University Career Services can help connect your dots, from your first year through your last, and beyond.
 With a team focused on helping you discover your passions, explore your options, build skills and make connections, we can assist you in discovering who you want to be and where you want to go.
 We can assist you in finding internships and job opportunities, exploring graduate and law programs or discussing your career goals.

-The Counseling Center supports and enhances student health and wellness by providing comprehensive and holistic mental health, substance abuse, and sexual assault and relationship violence-related services.
-Operating within a multicultural framework and with a social justice orientation, the Counseling Center strives to assist students by providing support during times of crisis, providing advocacy when needed, facilitating problem resolution, enhancing coping skills, promoting personal growth, and supporting academic success.
+The counseling team at the Barnes Center at The Arch supports and enhances student health and wellness by providing comprehensive and holistic mental health, substance abuse, and sexual assault and relationship violence-related services.
+Operating within a multicultural framework and with a social justice orientation, the Barnes Center strives to assist students by providing support during times of crisis, providing advocacy when needed, facilitating problem resolution, enhancing coping skills, promoting personal growth, and supporting academic success.

 Finding your “Home”